Up to Now

-Up to Now is the first compilation album by Northern Irish–Scottish alternative rock band Snow Patrol.
+Up to Now is the first compilation album by Northern Irish alternative rock band Snow Patrol.
 The album features tracks spanning Snow Patrol's fifteen-year music career, including tracks from The Reindeer Section, a side-project/supergroup involving musicians from all over Scotland.
 The album was released in early November 2009, primarily as a two-disc set and a three-disc digipak format containing one DVD of bonus material.
 A limited edition heavyweight box was also sold.
 Three new songs were released on the album.
 One of these was "Just Say Yes", the lead single taken from the compilation.
 The solo re-recording of "An Olive Grove Facing the Sea" was released as the album's second single.
 In the Netherlands, Belgium, and Finland, "Run" was re-released in a version called "Run (2010 Version)" in January 2010.

 The release has been described by the band as a collection of the band's best loved songs, and not a greatest hits, as the album also contains non-singles.
 It was received favourably by music critics for not being a typical hits record.
 The album performed well commercially, reaching the top 5 in three countries and the top 40 in another.
 It also sold well on the iTunes Store, making the top 10 selling albums lists in various countries.